-4 mandatory ingredients, 1 dish: Seattle Times staffers took the Food Network’s ‘Chopped Challenge.’
+4 mandatory ingredients, 1 dish: Our staff took the Food Network’s ‘Chopped Challenge.’
 Who did it best?

 Thinking too hard about things is not within my corona-lockdown capabilities, so this is the first, most obvious and nice-for-warmer-weather thing that occurred to me.
 It’s just the tuna salad I always make, augmented with the mandated carrot (adding an ideal little crunch and sweetness — keeping that for always) and some baby potatoes that were starting to get wrinkly, then fancied up with a homemade mayo dressing and topped/served with potato chips.
 Credit for the excellent idea of using the tuna’s olive oil in the dressing — achieving a rich, tonnato-sauce-adjacent feeling — goes to my colleague and friend Tan Vinh.
 (Having come up with our Corona-Chopped Challenge ingredients, he withdrew from the competition, whether for fairness’ sake or his usual grumpy individualism or both.)

 I used fancy, extra-delicious, local-and-family-owned St. Jude tuna, but any tuna packed in olive oil will do.
-Also, I cannot recommend Amora brand Dijon mustard highly enough — you can get it on Amazon, but if you’re comfortable now or when the coast is clear (knock frantically on wood), buy indie/local at either Big John’s PFI (reopening soon in a new location on Dearborn at Rainier — check facebook.com/pg/BigJohnsPFI) or Paris-Madrid Grocery (still on Western underneath Pike Place Market).
-Someone working at the latter once told me that French people who come into the shop sometimes see Amora Dijon mustard and start crying (?) it’s that good.
+Also, I cannot recommend Amora brand Dijon mustard highly enough — you can get it on Amazon, but if you’re comfortable now or when the coast is clear (knock frantically on wood), buy indie/local at either Pacific Food Importers (aka Big John’s PFI, just reopened in a new location on Dearborn at Rainier) or Paris-Madrid Grocery (still on Western underneath Pike Place Market).
+Someone working at the latter once told me that French people who come into the shop sometimes see Amora Dijon mustard and start crying — it’s that good.
 And in the course of this experiment, I discovered it also makes an amazingly great potato-chip dip all on its own.

 You can eat this tuna-potato salad on more potato chips (the crunchiness of which plays nicely with the soft potatoes) or on crackers (super-basic Saltines work well with all the umami here, always salty-side-down so it hits your tongue).
 Try dipping your potato chips and/or crackers not only in straight Amora, but also into your extra tuna-mayo dressing, which, hey, would also be mind-blowingly good atop some blanched-and-chilled local asparagus, coming our way soon like spears of pure joy.
 Because lockdown/boredom, I got stuff for a niçoise situation — lettuce, green beans, cherry tomatoes, olives, radishes and eggs (which came out hard- instead of soft-boiled, oh well) — on my most recent venture to the store.
 (The one-way aisles thing was new to me … what a world.)
 All those things are also great dipped into your extra dressing, and potato chips should come with every niçoise salad.